e96031413/PromptManager-ChromeExtension/README.md

 ## Overview

-This Chrome Extension helps developers manage and organize their prompts.
+This Chrome Extension helps users manage and organize their prompts.
 It provides features for:

 - Creating, editing, and deleting prompts
 - Categorizing prompts with tags